dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 Before diving into Java acronyms, it's important to understand what are the main pieces of the platform.
 Java is distributed in three different editions: *Java Standard Edition* (Java SE), *Java Enterprise Edition* (Java EE) and *Java Micro Edition* (Java ME).

 *Java Micro Edition* was created focusing applications running on embedded and mobile devices in the Internet of Things.
-This edition is not, by far, as popular as its siblings and will not be the focus of this article, although it also [evolves based on the same process](http://www.oracle.com/technetwork/java/javame/tech/jcp-jsp-140210.html).
+This edition is not, by far, as popular as its siblings and will not be the focus of this article, although it shares many of the acronyms and processes in its evolution.

 *Java Standard Edition* and *Java Enterprise Edition* are [heavily used worldwide](http://www.tiobe.com/tiobe-index/).
 Together they are used in many different kinds of solutions like [web applications, applications servers, big data technologies and so on](http://javarevisited.blogspot.com.br/2014/12/where-does-java-used-in-real-world.html).